Skip to main content

 Can I enter Canada with a felony weapons conviction?+

-A felony weapons conviction will almost always map to a Canadian Criminal Code provision with a 10-year maximum penalty, placing it in the serious criminality tier under IRPA s.36(1).
-Deemed rehabilitation is not available.
-You need either a TRP (immediate travel) or Criminal Rehabilitation (5 years after sentence completion, $1,000 fee, permanent solution).
+A felony weapons conviction will almost always map to a Canadian Criminal Code provision with a maximum penalty of at least 10 years, placing it in the serious criminality tier under IRPA s.36(1).
+Deemed rehabilitation is not available for serious criminality.
+In most cases you need either a TRP (for immediate travel) or Criminal Rehabilitation (available 5 years after you complete all sentence conditions; IRCC lists the serious-tier fee at $1,231 as of late 2025; it is a permanent solution once approved).
+A CBSA or IRCC officer decides each case, so this is general information rather than a guarantee of any outcome.

 Can I enter Canada if I was convicted of carrying a concealed weapon?+

 It depends on how the offence maps to Canadian law.
-Unlicensed concealed carry typically maps to CCC s.92 (possession of restricted/prohibited firearm — max 10 years) = serious criminality.
+Unlicensed concealed carry typically maps to CCC s.92 (possession of restricted/prohibited firearm, max 10 years) = serious criminality.
 A TRP or Criminal Rehabilitation is required.
-Use the Admissibility Screener to confirm your tier.
+Use the Admissibility Explorer to confirm your tier.

 I was convicted of felon in possession of a firearm in the US.
 Can I enter Canada?+